close Business Finance Invest Bullets Most Viewed

 Incorporation

-BSE commenced its operation way back in the 18th century, making it the oldest stock exchange in Asia.
+BSE began operating in the 18th century, making it the oldest stock exchange in Asia.
 In contrast, NSE was set up much later.
 In the global ranking of stock exchanges, BSE occupies the 10th position, and NSE ranks 11th.

 Electronic trading

-In the case of the adoption of technology, the National Stock Exchange has the upper hand with respect to automated trading.
-Right from its inception, the NSE has always been a fully electronic stock exchange and gradually did away with the paper trading system.
-On the other hand, BSE had been operating with the paper-based system until they switched to the BSE Online Trading (BOLT) in 1995.
+In terms of technology adoption, the National Stock Exchange has the upper hand with respect to automated trading.
+Right from its inception, the NSE has always been a fully electronic stock exchange and gradually eliminated the paper trading system.
+On the other hand, the BSE operated with a paper-based system until it switched to the BSE Online Trading (BOLT) in 1995.

 Derivatives contracts

-NSE enjoys a monopoly today in the derivatives contract segment, and it had an early start of initiating derivative trading on the Exchange.
+The NSE enjoys a monopoly today in the derivatives contract segment, and it initiated derivative trading on the Exchange early.
 However, the BSE enjoys far lower volumes among investors and traders alike.

 Number of listed companies

-The BSE currently has more than 5000+ companies listed on the Exchange in comparison to NSE 1600+ companies.
+The BSE currently has more than 5,000 companies listed on the Exchange, compared to the NSE's 1600+ companies.
 However, this staggering difference can be attributed to the fact that the BSE has been in operation much earlier.

 Criteria for Listing